If you want to make tape resist art or signs with kids, try using paint sticks! It’s quick, easy, and virtually mess-free.

 If you’re not familiar with Kwik Stix, they are tempera paint in mess-free stick form.
 They glide on smoothly, dry within 90 seconds, are smudge free, fill large areas quickly, and work well with other art supplies and on various surfaces.
 Plus the colors are vibrant.
-If you haven’t tried them yet, I highly recommend that you do!
+If you haven’t tried them yet, we highly recommend that you do!

-Tape Resist Art with Kwik Stix
+Mess-Free Tape Resist Art

 MATERIALS

-- Kwik Stix paint sticks*
+- Kwik Stix paint sticks (we used the big kid version)

 - Scissors